Visitation

 How to Get Approved to Visit Central Florida Reception Center (Step‑by‑Step)

-• If something doesn’t apply to you, write “NA” instead of leaving it empty
+• If something does not apply to you, write “NA” (not applicable) instead of leaving it empty.

 Quick Checklist